 - Recess your shelving and cabinetry into your bathroom’s walls

-Another way through which your bathroom can look larger is for you to have your shelving and cabinetry recessed into your bathroom’s walls.
+Another way through which your bathroom can look larger is for you to be creative with your traditional bathroom furniture and have your shelving and cabinetry recessed into your bathroom’s walls.
 Storage space is essential for any bathroom, but it doesn’t need to take up a major portion of the bathroom’s space.
 By having your linen or towel cabinets recessed into the wall, you have more space to move around and your bathroom can be much more functional and efficient.
 This may mean putting in a bit more effort into reframing a portion of the wall, but even 4 inches of extra recessed space can work wonders.